itskingori/sanaa/docs/index.md

 }
 ```

-Notably, several fields reflect the `processing` state of the conversion job:
+Notably, several fields reflect the state of the conversion job:

-1. `status` is set to `processing`,
+1. `status` is set to `succeeded`,
 2. `started_at` has been set to the time the processing started,
-3. `ended_at` is still empty (obviously) and
+3. `ended_at` has been set to the time the processing ended.
+It should be empty
+   if the it's still in processing state,
-4. `logs` has been populated with some output from the processing.
+4. `logs` has been populated with output from the processing.

 In case of failure, expect to recieve responses that communicate the problem.
 For example: